marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/acl.md

 1. Set the IP configuration for the hosts
 2. Set the IP configuration for the routers
-3. Add static routes to both routers
+3. Add static routes on both routers
 4. Configure an ACL on Router0
 5. Test the ACL